Incorporating particle flexibility in a density functional description of nematics and cholesterics: Introduction

 Building on previous efforts\cite{Tort17-1,Tort17-2}, we here propose an efficient implementation of DFT that may be conveniently applied to a wide variety of flexible particle models, taking into account the full details of their microscopic Hamiltonian description.
-In this numerical framework, conformational statistics may be introduced through the use of molecular trajectories obtained from direct simulations, thus allowing for a rigorous comparison of theoretical predictions with simulation results.
-This hybrid approach is further easily generalisable to the cholesteric phase, and is shown to be suitable for the treatment of arbitrary polymer systems with various degrees of molecular complexity.
+In this hybrid approach, conformational statistics may be introduced through the use of molecular trajectories obtained from direct simulations, thus allowing for a rigorous comparison of theoretical predictions with simulation results.
+A particular advantage of the method is that it is easily generalisable to Straley's description of the cholesteric phase, and is suitable for the treatment of arbitrary polymer systems with various degrees of molecular complexity.

 The structure of the paper is organised as follows.
 We first summarise in Sec.~\ref{sec:DFT} the main attempts at the inclusion of particle flexibility in the context of DFT, with a particular emphasis on the physical assumptions underlying the different theories, and outline the details of our chosen approach and numerical implementation.
 We then dedicate Sec.~\ref{sec:nematic} to the extensive comparison of our results with molecular simulations of the nematic assembly of coarse-grained semi-flexible chains, and present in Sec.~\ref{sec:dna} the application of our method to the cholesteric organisation of near-persistence-length DNA duplexes.
 Finally, we recapitulate in Sec.~\ref{sec:conclusion} the main conclusions of these analyses, and highlight some potential directions for future research.